Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of Language Models: Results and Discussions

-\paragraph{Importance} Identifying and utilizing key data that significantly impacts model performance is crucial.
-As shown in Tab.~\ref{tab:: importance-based-method}, the importance-based data selection approach combines data selection and model training, aiming to maximize the final performance.
-It addresses the challenges in the implementation framework by using point-wise data impact and data impact parameterization.
-Moreover, by performing importance resampling in the feature space that provides structure, it selects examples similar to the target distribution, thereby enhancing the performance of the target task.
-Existing work has found that the importance sampling-based approach can effectively improve the performance of the target task and enhance the model's capabilities.
+\paragraph{Importance} {It is non-trivial to accurately identify and utilize datapoints that } significantly {affect } model performance As shown in Tab.~\ref{tab:: importance-based-method}, the importance-based data selection approaches {often maximize the final performance by integrating the data selection and model optimization processes}. {To address } the challenges {of potential huge computation overhead brought by } the implementation framework, {they propose to use } instance-wise data impact and propose efficient parameterization.
+Moreover, by performing importance resampling in the feature space that {depicts geometric } structures, they select examples {of both high importance and similarity } to the target distribution, thereby enhancing the performance on the target tasks.
+Existing work has confirmed that the importance sampling-based approach can effectively improve the performance on the target tasks {with enhanced capabilities of LLMs}.